×

 On the Nature of Our Prologue

-Fantasy Divine Tragicomedy For some time now, I have been sharing the prologue to the Inscrutable Ways of Fate across social media, and though this may seem like retreading old ground, I’d like to delve into this latest version and explain the intentions that shape the story’s beginning.
-First, I...
+Prologue of the Inscrutable Ways of Fate For some time, I have shared the prologue to the Inscrutable Ways of Fate across social media, a fragment of the literary fantasy series Divine Tragicomedy.
+Though this may seem like treading familiar ground, I wish to delve into this latest iteration and...

 A medieval city with stone fortifications on the riverbank, featuring walls and towers on the left, and homesteads on the right.
 Mountains and a blue sky with white clouds are in the background.